From Perth to Broome: the best road trip in Western Australia in 3 weeks

 Campsite: Barradale Rest Area or House Creek Rest Area free campsite

-I left Exmouth in the late afternoon as I visited Yardie Creek with sunrise and snorkeled at Turquoise Bay afterward.
+I left Exmouth in the late afternoon as I visited Yardie Creek at sunrise and snorkeled at Turquoise Bay afterward.
 So I decided to break the long way up to Karijini National Park and stayed at a free campsite along the way, called Barradale Rest Area.

 READ ALSO: 4 awesome Days In Karijini National Park